Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Excitations from the unperturbed state

 \subsubsection{$\eta$-SU(2) symmetry}

-The HM and PAM on a bipartite lattice possess not only spin-SU(2) symmetry at $H=0$, but also $\eta$-SU(2) symmetry for charge at $\mu=0$, and SO(4)(=[SU(2)$\times$SU(2)]/Z$_2$) symmetry at $\mu=H=0$ \cite{Essler,TakahashiBook,SO4}.
+The HM, symmetric PAM, and KLM on a bipartite lattice possess not only spin-SU(2) symmetry at $H=0$, but also $\eta$-SU(2) symmetry for charge at $\mu=0$, and SO(4)(=[SU(2)$\times$SU(2)]/Z$_2$) symmetry at $\mu=H=0$ \cite{Essler,TakahashiBook,SO4}.

-Each eigenstate of the Hamiltonian with or without the chemical-potential term or Zeeman term in the HM, PAM, and KLM can have specific values of $S$, $S^z$, $\eta$, and $\eta^z$ \cite{Essler,TakahashiBook,SO4}, where $\eta$ and $\eta^z$ denote the total $\eta$ quantum number and eigenvalue of ${ \hat \eta}^z$, respectively.
+Each eigenstate of the Hamiltonian, with or without a chemical potential $\mu$ or a magnetic field $H$, can have definite values of $S$, $S^z$, $\eta$, and $\eta^z$ \cite{Essler,TakahashiBook,SO4}, where $\eta$ and $\eta^z$ denote the total $\eta$ quantum number and eigenvalue of ${ \hat \eta}^z$, respectively.
 The $\eta$ operators are defined as

 where $\lambda=c$ in the HM; $\lambda=c$ and $f$ in the PAM and KLM, and

 on a bipartite lattice.
 The eigenvalue of ${\hat \eta}^z$ is $-\frac{N_{\rm h}}{2}$.